Lou Pagliaro: Personal

-Pagliaro always thought of himself as a table tennis player.
+Pagliaro always thought of himself as a table tennis player and was described as experiencing "intense pain" when described as a "ping-pong" player, a term that he said was a trademark owned by Parker Brothers that shouldn't be used to describe the game as he played it, though it was widely used by the public.
 He hated the term "ping-pong", a term that he said "sounds sissy" in a 1942 The New Yorker magazine article.
 "Ping-pong, ping-pong — my God, what kind of game is that?"

 Pagliaro died on July 8, 2009, in Staten Island.
 He was survived by three daughters, a son, seven grandchildren and six great-grandchildren.
 He had been married to the former Josephine Modica for 49 years, until her death in 1988.